orbit-mvi/orbit-mvi/docs/overview.md

 or nothing is listening to the emitted states at the time.

 In order to make this possible we need to host a running Rx cycle observable somewhere.
-We call this a `Orbit Container`.
+We call this an `Orbit Container`.
 It:

 - Hosts the redux cycle and keeps it running until disposed
 - Allows you to dispose of the cycle when it's no longer needed